launchflow/buildflow-docs/docs/key-concepts.md

         return BigQueryProvider(table_id=self.table_id)
 ```

+BuildFlow provides many `ResourceTypes` out of the box, but you can also create your own for any custom needs.
+Read more about our Provider API to learn how to define your own `ResourceType` and providers.

 ## Providers

 Providers implement the logic for setting up and interacting with other systems and resources (ResourceTypes).
-There are multiple types of Providers and each type is responsible for a single task (i.e. a PullProvider only needs to provide a `pull` method).
+There are multiple types of Providers and each type is responsible for a single task (i.e. a PullProvider provides a mechanism for pulling data from a source).